emzakit/xcom_anarchyfm/README.md

 ## 📡 Incoming transmission

-Somewhere out in the Wilderness there's a van.
-Inside it, two idiots called **JAX** and **SILO** are running a pirate radio station on stolen broadcast gear and no discernible survival instinct.
+There's a van out in the Wilderness.
+It shouldn't run.
+ADVENT would very much like to know where it is.
+Inside, two absolute liabilities called **JAX** and **SILO** are running an unlicensed radio station off gear that fell out of the back of a supply truck, and neither of them has once stopped talking long enough to notice they're broadcasting straight into a warship full of Commanders.

 They have no idea XCOM is listening.
-They'd be alarmed to find out.
-They have never once stopped talking.

-We've got eyes on your troops, Commander, and we give them the soundtrack their efforts deserve.
+Nobody's told them.
+Nobody's going to.

+Here's what Command's been feeding you: a lovely orchestral score, extremely tasteful, and — forty hours in — extremely the same.
+This is the pirate signal underneath it, and unlike ADVENT's propaganda channel, **this one takes requests.**

-- 🎻 **Hans Zimmer** scoring the Geoscape while the world quietly ends?
-Go on then.
+- 🎻 **Hans Zimmer** narrating the Geoscape while the planet quietly loses?
+Sure, why not.
-- 🤘 **Slipknot** the instant a Sectoid pops out?
-Absolutely.
+- 🤘 **Slipknot** the exact moment a Sectoid pops out of the dirt?
+Obviously.
-- 💃 **The Spice Girls** over an ADVENT ambush because you thought it'd be funny?
-Nobody here is stopping you.
+- 💃 **The Spice Girls** over an ADVENT ambush, purely because you thought it'd be funny six hours ago and it's now permanently canon?
+Not our place to stop you.

+We've got eyes on your squad, Commander, and frankly they deserve better than the same string section on loop.

-**Anarchy Radio FM replaces XCOM 2's soundtrack with whatever you want.** Drop files into folders.
-Each screen gets its own music.
-That's the entire idea.
+**Anarchy Radio FM rips out XCOM 2's soundtrack and lets you put anything back in.** Drop files into folders.
+Each screen gets its own playlist.
+That's the whole pitch.

 > No conversions.
-No renaming.
-No ffmpeg.
-No `.upk` files the size of a small
+No file renaming.
+No ffmpeg gymnastics.
+No `.upk` file the size of a small, angry moon. **Files, folders, an exe.
+Done.**
-> moon. **Just files in folders and an exe.**

 ---